Are you ready to apply to Loreto Sixth Form College 2026/2027?

 When considering your application we take into account several key indicators:

-• The reference provided by your school which must cover attendance, punctuality, conduct and application.
+- The reference provided by your school/academy which must cover attendance, punctuality, conduct and application.

-• The availability of the course which the student has applied for.
+- The availability of the course you have applied for.

-• The receipt of the application by the college no later than the application deadline.
+- The receipt of the application by the college within the application deadline.

 Enquiries about admissions should be made to the Admissions Officer.
 The Governors are responsible for admissions.